Configure Backup Location (Federated Mode)

 Delete a backup location

-If the backup location is currently assigned to one or more clusters, you must reassign those clusters to an alternate backup location before deleting.
+- Web console (UI) check — cluster assignment.
+If the backup location is currently assigned to one or more clusters, the web console requires you to reassign those clusters to an alternate backup location before deleting.
+This check is enforced by the UI only; deleting directly through the API bypasses it.

 To delete a backup location, follow these steps: